Jennings Newry statue to be unveiled in November

 Jennings played for Northern Ireland at the 1982 and 1986 World Cups, making the final appearance of his 22-year international career in a 3-0 defeat by Brazil at the latter tournament in Mexico.

-He was made a Commander of the British Empire (CBE) in the New Year's Honours list last December for his contribution to football and charity having already been awarded an MBE in 1976.
+He was made a Commander of the British Empire (CBE) in the New Year Honours in 2022 for his contribution to football and charity having already been awarded an MBE in 1976.

-The idea of commissioning a statue to honour Jennings came from fellow Newry man and broadcaster Kevin McAllister.
+The idea of commissioning a statue came from fellow Newry man and broadcaster Kevin McAllister.

 "Three years ago I approached Newry councillor Michael Savage to ask about the possibility of having a statue," said McAllister.